 Satisfactory Academic Progress (SAP)

 The amount of money the federal government expects the student to contribute to his or her education and is included as part of the EFC.
 The student contribution depends on the student's income and assets, but can vary from school to school.
-Usually you are expected to contribute about 20% of your savings and approximately one-half of summer earnings above $3,000.
+Usually students are expected to contribute about 20% of savings and approximately one-half of summer earnings above $3,000.

 The money the federal government uses to help underwrite student aid programs.

-With a subsidized loan, the government pays the interest while you are in school and during any deferment periods.
+With a subsidized loan, the government pays the interest while students are in school and during any deferment periods.
 Subsidized loans are awarded based on financial need and may not be used to finance the family contribution.

 Federal Supplemental Education Opportunity Grant (SEOG)

 Federal grant program for undergraduate students with exceptional need.
 SEOG grants are awarded by the school's financial aid office, and provide up to $4,000 per year.
-To qualify, a student must also be a recipient of a Pell Grant.
+To qualify, a student must also be a recipient of a Federal Pell Grant.

 Income earned from wages, salaries and tips, as well as interest income, dividend income, business or farm profits, and rental or property income.